X-Men: The Last Stand (PG-13)

 Wolverine, not liking what Xavier has done to Jean, and what he is continuing to do, frees her, but... this is a bad idea, since she really isn't Jean anymore.
 Eventually the X-Men find her again, at the same time the Brotherhood do, and she kills Xavier, and joins Magneto, who is building an army of mutants, with plans to attack Worthington Labs.
 There is a young mutant there whose ability cancels out the abilities of other mutants when they get close to him, and it's his DNA that provides the basis for the cure.
 So of course, Magneto wants to kill him.

-There are subplots about Rogue wanting to take the cure, so that she can finally touch her boyfriend, Bobby (Iceman)... though she's also jealous of his growing friendship with Kitty Pryde (who we like), a mutant at the school, who can phase through solid objects.
+There are subplots about Rogue wanting to take the cure, so that she can finally touch her boyfriend, Bobby (Iceman)... though she's also jealous of his growing friendship with Kitty Pryde (E. Page), a mutant at the school, who can phase through solid objects.
 There is also a rivalry between Iceman and his old friend, Pyro, who has for some time been working closely with Magneto.

 Um...
 I'm probably forgetting stuff.
 Of course there's a major climactic battle, with the X-Men helping the U.S. military on Alcatraz against Magneto's army.
 And...
 I don't want to give away anything more about this.
 But there are plenty of deaths throughout the movie, and... at least one of them I feel could have been easily avoided, though it would have been far less dramatic to do so.
 As for Magneto... well, his fate was a nice bit of irony, I thought (but it may not be permanent).
 But anyway... in the end, things once again seem good for human/mutant relations....